-Trip Planner: Europe / UK / Northern Ireland / County Antrim / Newtownabbey / Ballyclare / Miscellaneous / Borderline Combat Airsoft
+Trip Planner: Europe / UK / Northern Ireland / County Antrim / Newtownabbey / Ballyclare / Outdoors / Borderline Combat Airsoft

 Borderline Combat Airsoft is located in Ballyclare.
 To visit Borderline Combat Airsoft and other attractions in Ballyclare, use our Ballyclare trip itinerary maker.

 Unable to display map at this time.
 Please try again later.